Sushant-Chavan/sushant-chavan.github.io/content/projects/MapAnnotationTool.md

 showInProjects: true
 ---

-An RViz plugin to annotate occupancy grid with navigation goals.
+An RViz plugin to annotate occupancy grid maps with navigation goals.